jchu10/productive-pretense/experiments/README.md

 ## Experiment 1:

+< describe files when they are ready >
 This is a Lookit study for children.
 We have two tasks (run with independent participants):

 - Choice task (2AFC): Given this pretend scenario, which of these 2 objects would you rather play with?